rizzlesauce/EFogModSwap/README.md

 and model attachments.
 So, let's say you want to put character A's backpack and character B's necklace on character C - mixing can make that happen.

-Mixing works by modifying CustomizationItemDB assets (custom slots).
+Mixing works by modifying CustomizationItemDB assets (custom cosmetic slots).
 Typically, you would have a different CustomizationItemDB for each unique character model or related models (like an outfit).
 Perhaps, in the future, the tool would be able to assist in creating a CustomizationItemDB without you having to make one in unreal engine.
 But for now, you'll need to use a